dubinsky/dubinsky/_posts/2009-09-23-life-in-cloud.md

 to all my users was about to bounce!
 Then I remembered that Google just opened for testing a new service: Google Apps for your Domain!
 I applied, was approved, and moved the email flow to Google in one day.

-After the move, I can access my emal from any computer without any setup.
+After the move, I can access my email from any computer without any setup.
 Search capabilities, compared to IMAP, improved drastically.
 Switch from folder hierarchy to one-level labels what somewhat trying, but GMail now supports multiple levels of labels anyway :)